arka900/ml-zoomcamp-midproject/README.md

 This project predicts whether a room is **occupied** based on environmental sensor readings such as temperature, humidity, CO₂ levels, and light intensity.

+The dataset has been fetched from UCI Machine Learning Repository and is automatically downloaded within the script.

 It includes:

 * A full **machine learning pipeline**